Anthony Timberlands Center

 Competition-winning design for an applied timber research centre

-Working with an international team, led by Grafton Architects — winners of the Pritzker Prize and RIBA Royal Gold Medal — we are providing structural engineering services for the realisation of the competition-winning design for the Anthony Timberlands Center for Design & Materials Innovation.
+Working with an international team, led by Grafton Architects — winners of the Pritzker Prize and RIBA Royal Gold Medal — we provided concept and advanced timber engineering for the realisation of the competition-winning design for the Anthony Timberlands Center for Design and Materials Innovation.

-The Center is an extension to the Fay Jones School of Architecture & Design at the University of Arkansas, USA, and will be a home for applied research into timber and its use in construction.
+The Center is an extension to the Fay Jones School of Architecture and Design at the University of Arkansas, USA, and is a home for applied research into timber and its use in construction.

 The design was inspired by the forested landscapes of Arkansas, and the state’s history of industrial and agricultural structures.
-These influences are brought together in an imaginative, low-carbon building that uses timber sourced from local state forestry reserves.
-As well as teaching spaces and fabrication technology laboratories, the Center will house faculty living quarters, conference areas and studios.
-The architect describes the building itself is a teaching tool, displaying the strength, colour, grain, texture and beauty of the various timbers used.
+These influences are brought together in an imaginative, low-carbon building that uses, where possible, timber sourced from local state forestry reserves.
+As well as teaching spaces and fabrication technology laboratories, the Center houses faculty living quarters, conference areas and studios.
+The architect describes the building as a teaching tool, displaying the strength, colour, grain, texture and beauty of the various timbers used.

-Our recent work has focused on validating the competition scheme design, developing the concepts behind it and ensuring the design solutions make best use of emerging technologies and Arkansas’ natural resources.
-The aim is to produce a striking and eminently practical, honest building that reflects the character of the local area.
-Preparatory works began in 2022.
+We validated the competition scheme design, developing the concepts behind it and ensuring the design solutions make best use of emerging technologies and Arkansas’ natural resources.
+The aim was to produce a striking and eminently practical, honest building that reflects the character of the local area.
+Preparatory works began in 2022 and the building was inaugurated on Friday 29 August 2025.

-The use of building information modelling (BIM) is being employed at an early stage for this project, using a cloud-based database to store structural information alongside information on timber sourcing and requirements.
+The use of building information modelling (BIM) was being employed at an early stage for this project, using a cloud-based database to store structural information alongside information on timber sourcing and requirements.

 Whitby Wood was a member of the project’s competition-winning team, led by Grafton Architects in collaboration with Modus Studio, which was selected from a shortlist of 69 practices spanning ten countries.
 Structural engineers: Whitby Wood, Tatum Smith Welcher.
 MEP engineer: Affiliated Engineers Inc. Environmental engineer: Atelier Ten.